 I have worked out the cost I paid pre-tax and based this on medium sized loads.
 The total of this non-toxic all natural laundry detergent comes out to $5.64 for 80 tablespoons.
 This will last me 40 loads at about .14 cents per load.

-Next week, I will make and talk about fabric softener that is only 3 natural ingredients so keep your eye out for that.
+I also have a fabric softener recipe as well if you are interested.
 The specific reason I keep the detergent and the softener separate rather than tossing all the ingredients into one big container is because if you have a dishwasher the laundry detergent we just made can double as dishwasher detergent by using just 1 tablespoon.

 4 cups of Arm & Hammer washing soda